CivicActions/accessibility/pages/home.md

   link:
     text: Link to more about that priority
     href: /link/
   content: CivicActions Accessibility is an open project and community for CivicActions team members and the community.
-We want this resource to be useful to our team, our clients, our partners, but also people who want to improving accessibility on the web.
+We want this resource to be useful to our team, our clients, our partners, but also people who want to improve accessibility on the web.

 tagline: We're open.
 intro: |